dunn/reading.js/readme.md

 script that hid content using JavaScript instead of CSS.
 That avoided some of the limitations just mentioned, but was much slower.

-Clearly these limitations only exist because I'm a shitty programmer.
+These limitations exist because I'm a crummy programmer.
 But I'm also lazy, and I only use Reading.js on HTML files made by pandoc, so I probably won't fix this any time soon.
-(Another reason for you to fork it, yes?)
+(Another reason for you to fork it.)

 ## Does this work in all browsers?

 I doubt it.
 It *seems* to work OK in

-- Firefox 15 (running on Mountain Lion)
+- Firefox 15

-- Chrome 21 (Mountain Lion)
+- Chrome 21

-- Opera 12 (Mountain Lion)
+- Opera 12

-- Safari 6 (Windows Vista j/k lol)
+- Safari 6

+(All on Mountain Lion.)
 But beyond that I'm blissfully ignorant.
-(Also, lists look pretty wonky in Firefox and other Gecko browsers thanks to a [bug that's old enough to be in junior high](https://bugzilla.mozilla.org/show_bug.cgi?id=36854), so I guess you could argue it doesn't really work there after all.)
+Also, lists look pretty wonky in Firefox and other Gecko browsers thanks to a
+[bug that's old enough to be in junior high](https://bugzilla.mozilla.org/show_bug.cgi?id=36854), so I guess you could argue it doesn't really work there after all.
+(Oh, and the same thing happens in Opera.
+But who uses Opera?)

 ## "License"